dash-ui/react-layout/README.md

 ### Strongly typed media queries

-To use variable types with `@dash-ui/react-layout`, you have to use the module declaration
+To use media query types with `@dash-ui/react-layout`, you have to use the module declaration
 pattern:

 [Play with this example on **CodeSandbox**](https://codesandbox.io/s/dash-uireact-layout-example-3m3rg?file=/src/App.tsx)